osilander/bacterial-genomics-intro/ngs-qc/index.rst

 .. todo::

   How do the unfiltered and filtered sequencing datasets differ?
+Explain each of the metrics that ``seqkit`` gives you and why those are important for understanding your sequence quality.

 Next: Assembling a genome